 Our curriculum promotes respect, tolerance and diversity.
 Children are encouraged to share their views and recognise that they are entitled to have their own different beliefs which should not be used to influence others.
 Our PSHE, provision is embedded across the curriculum, and underpins the ethos of our schools.
-It is recognised that children with low aspirations are more susceptible to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance as well as setting high standards and expectations for themselves.
+It is recognised that children with low aspirations are more vulnerable to radicalisation and therefore we strive to equip our pupils with confidence, self-belief, respect and tolerance as well as setting high standards and expectations for themselves.
 Children are regularly taught about how to stay safe when using the Internet and are encouraged to recognise that people are not always who they say they are online.
 They are taught to seek adult help if they are upset or concerned about anything they read or see on the Internet.

-38 Child-on Child Abuse
+33 Child-on Child abuse

 Child-on-child abuse is any form of physical, sexual, emotional and financial abuse, and coercive control, exercised between children and within children's relationships (both intimate and non-intimate).
-Child-on child abuse can take various forms, including: serious bullying (including cyber-bullying), relationship abuse, domestic violence, child sexual exploitation, youth and serious youth violence, harmful sexual behaviour, and/or gender based violence.
+Child-on-child abuse can take various forms, including: serious bullying (including cyber-bullying), relationship abuse, domestic violence, child sexual exploitation, youth and serious youth violence, harmful sexual behaviour, and/or gender based violence.
 Upskirting is also an example of child-on-child abuse.
 KCSIE states "Upskirting typically involves taking a picture under a person's clothing without them knowing, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm".
 Since April 2019 upskirting has been a criminal offence in England and Wales.
 These types of abuse rarely take place in isolation and often indicate wider safeguarding concerns.
-Senior leaders and teachers will sanction pupils whose conduct falls below the standard.

-39 Sexting
+34 Sexting